 The Missouri Statistical Analysis Center is part of a nationwide affiliation of statistical centers sponsored by the U.S. Department of Justice, Bureau of Justice Statistics.
 The Missouri SAC also is a member of the Justice Research and Statistics Association.
 MoSAC was created in 1981 by Governor's Executive Order.
-The MoSAC is housed within the Department of Public Safety, Missouri State Highway Patrol, and assigned to the Division.
+The MoSAC is housed within the Department of Public Safety, Missouri State Highway Patrol, and assigned to the Research and Development Division.
 To ensure that interests of other major components of the Executive Branch of government are taken into consideration, letters of agreement were enacted between the MSHP and Office of Attorney General, Department of Revenue, Department of Corrections, and Department of Social Services.

 Primary Goals - The primary goal of Missouri's Statistical Analysis Center is to provide traffic safety and criminal justice statistics to federal, state, and local authorities, public policy decision-makers, and the general public.
 The MoSAC also provides technical support through evaluation studies and research initiatives.

 Operational Goals - To attain its overall goal as it relates to research and information services, the MoSAC has set a series of operational goals:

 - Promote design, development, implementation, and maintenance of criminal justice and traffic safety information and statistical systems in the State;

 - Provide objective interpretative analysis of criminal justice and traffic safety data;

 - Generate statistical reports on Missouri's traffic crash and crime experience;

 - Provide and coordinate technical assistance in statistical aspects of Missouri's criminal justice and traffic safety systems;

 - Upgrade the overall capability of criminal justice agencies to statistically analyze data; and

 - Conduct and promote criminal justice and traffic safety research.